The 2025 SUMMER SEASON HAS COME TO A CLOSE. THANK YOU FOR JOINING US!

 SUMMER 2025 IN PARKS ACROSS THE CITY

 All TOPS events are accessible and open to the public, with no barriers to entry.
 TOPS is always free to all, and charitable donations make this possible.
-As part of the 15th anniversary season, every person who makes a charitable donation of $15 or more on the TOPS website will be invited to vote on the festival’s closing night film in August.
+As part of the 15th anniversary season, every person who mad a charitable donation of $15 or more on the TOPS website by mid August was invited to vote on the festival’s closing night film in August.

 FORT YORK